Tinker Swiss Cottage Museum and Gardens is a jewel of local history, but some visitors claim the Tinker family never really left.

 Click to expand photos

-Disembodied footsteps, a rocking chair that moves on its own, and phantom figures would be enough to spook anyone.
-For Steve Litteral, Executive Director of Tinker Swiss Cottage Museum & Gardens, however, it’s just another day on the job.
-Located at 411 Kent St. in Rockford, Illinois, Tinker Swiss Cottage is rich in local history and home to a few hair-raising reminders of the past.
+Disembodied footsteps, a rocking chair that sways on its own, and phantom figures drifting through dim hallways would unsettle anyone.
+For Steve Litteral, executive director of Tinker Swiss Cottage Museum & Gardens, it is simply part of daily life.
+Located at 411 Kent St. in Rockford, Illinois, the historic house museum is steeped in local history and haunted by lingering echoes of the past.

-The museum sits on a bluff overlooking Kent Creek, where Germanicus Kent and Thatcher Blake built a sawmill and grinding mill in 1834.
-This settlement steadily grew until it developed into the bustling city of Rockford, which was incorporated in 1852.
-Kent’s original retention ponds, which he used for his grinding mill, are still on the museum grounds.
+The museum stands on a bluff overlooking Kent Creek, where Germanicus Kent and Thatcher Blake built a sawmill and gristmill in 1834.
+Around those mills, a settlement slowly took shape before growing into the bustling city of Rockford, incorporated in 1852.
+The retention ponds Kent once used to power his mill still remain on the grounds, quiet relics from the city’s earliest days.

-Tinker Cottage’s ornate gables cast a shadow on a far older remnant of the area’s past: a Pre-Columbian burial mound, which is located a few yards from the mansion.
-It has been archaeologically dated to 1000-1300 AD, and contains the remains of an unknown number of Amerindians from the Oneota culture.
+Tinker Swiss Cottage’s ornate gables loom over a far older remnant of the region’s past: a Pre-Columbian burial mound located only a few yards from the mansion.
+Archaeologists have dated the mound to roughly 1000-1300 AD.
+Beneath it lie the remains of an unknown number of Native Americans associated with the Oneota culture, lending the grounds an atmosphere that feels older and more solemn than the Victorian house itself.

-The mansion itself was built in 1865 by Robert H. Tinker, husband of Mary Dorr Manny Tinker.
-Mary was the widow of John H. Manny, owner of the Manny Reaper Works.
-Robert and Mary met in 1856 and married in 1870.
-Robert Tinker designed his home to resemble the Swiss cottages he had seen during his European travels.
+The mansion itself was built in 1865 by Robert H. Tinker, husband of Mary Dorr Manny Tinker, widow of industrialist John H. Manny of the Manny Reaper Works.
+Robert and Mary first met in 1856 and married in 1870.
+Drawing inspiration from his travels through Europe, Robert designed the home to resemble the rustic Swiss cottages he had admired abroad, giving the bluff above Kent Creek an appearance both elegant and strangely out of place.

 Tinker's Shadow: The Hidden History of Tinker Swiss Cottage